 Step 2: Choose a company name for your LLC

-After choosing the best option to file your Articles of Organization, you should then choose a name for your Virginia business.
+After choosing the best option to file your Articles of Organization, you should then choose a name for your Virginia business, preferrably one that catches the eye of possible angel investor (of course, it all depends on what potential your business idea has).

 The name you choose should be unique and distinguishable from the names of other companies or corporations in Virginia.